 How Can I Cope with Big Life Changes?

-The Kübler Ross Model: The Five Stages of Grief (and Change)
+The Kübler-Ross Model: The Five Stages of Grief (and Change)

-What are the Five Steps to Coping with Big Changes?
+Five Steps to Coping with Change

 #1 Anxiety

-Experiencing grief or loss is similar to suddenly being subjected to a life-altering change.Confusion, fear, and feeling lost are typical reactions to something unexpected and unpredictable.
-You may become overwhelmed by conflicting information as you figure out what to do.
-Therefore, as much as possible, you should focus on facts rather than fiction, opinion, and inaccurate information.It’s natural to feel anxiety under extraordinary circumstances, yet we tend to demonize this feeling and attack it, rather than neutralizing the anxiety by accepting it when it arises.
+Experiencing grief or loss is similar to suddenly being subjected to a life-altering change.
+Confusion, fear, and feeling lost are typical reactions to something unexpected and unpredictable.
+Therefore, as much as possible, you should focus on facts rather than fiction, opinion, and inaccurate information.
 Understand that anxiety will come and go.
-You won’t always feel anxious, but neither will you not ever feel it.
-For the most part, feelings of anxiety are normal and a part of life.
+You won’t always feel anxious, but neither will you never feel it.

 #2 Anger

 Anger towards yourself often follows anxiety and confusion after an uncontrollable change.
-You might feel frustrated that you have lost personal agency.
-You feel you don’t have power or autonomy over your own life.
-The anger starts to take over your thoughts and feelings as you seek to escape its hold.
-Rather than starving your anger and frustration of energy, you feed it, which only makes it stronger.Instead, allow yourself to feel this anger.
-Acknowledge its presence through journaling, mindfulness, introspection, and daily reflection,allowing your feelings of anger to divert and dissipate.
+You might feel frustrated that you have lost agency.
+Rather than starving your anger and frustration of energy, you feed it, which makes it stronger.
+Instead, allow yourself to feel anger.
+Recognize it through journaling, mindfulness, introspection, and other reflections, thereby allowing it to dissipate.

 #3 Acceptance